 5) CHECK OUT SOME PODCASTS

 There are some amazing photography podcasts out there chock full of really useful help, advice and resources for your photography business from loads of different amazing photographers with different approaches and specialities.
-My personal favourites are Shoot Edit Chat Repeat, PhotobizXposed, Fujicast, Ninjacast and Photography Daily.
-I’ve chatted with all of these podcasts about various aspects of my own photography business, experience and top tips – you can catch these episodes here, here, here, here, here and here if you want to! 🙂
+My personal favourites are Shoot Edit Chat Repeat, PhotobizXposed, Fujicast, Ninjacast and The Photowalk.
+I’ve chatted with all of these podcasts about various aspects of my own photography business, experience and top tips – you can catch all of these episodes here if you want to!

 6) INVEST IN SOME TRAINING AND/OR DEVELOPMENT

 Use this time to grow as a businessperson and/or photographer.
 Consider what elements of your business you feel you most need help with, or that you most want to grow, and have a look to see if there are some courses or resources available to support you with that.
 I’ve got a range of resources to support photographers, including lots of free resources.
-My free Facebook group for photographers also has heaps of resources on business strategy, marketing, productivity, photography + creativity and mindset, including video tutorials on a wide range of subjects if you don’t have the budget to invest in any paid training at the moment.
-In this group I also do free weekly ‘Ask Me Anything’ videos where I provide advice and support with whatever you’d like help with at the moment.
+My free Facebook group for photographers also has heaps of advice on business strategy, marketing, productivity, photography + creativity and mindset, including video tutorials on a wide range of subjects if you don’t have the budget to invest in any paid training at the moment.
 Feel free to join and dip into the resource bank there – we’re a friendly bunch and would love to have you!
+I also send out weekly business and photography advice (the ‘Tuesday Tips’!) via my mailing list.

 7) MAP OUT YOUR CLIENT JOURNEY